WilliamsStudentsOnline/wso-frontend-training/Personal Website HTML/README.md

 At this point, you should be all set to develop!

 5. Develop your website, while ensuring to commit your changes along the way.
+You can open HTML files in your browser simply by double-clicking them.
+For greater convenience, you can also keep them open in your browser and refresh to see the latest changes applied!
 Past submissions from other students can be found [below](#Past-submissions).
 6. You might feel completely lost, and that is fine - start simple.
    - Sketch out what you want to do to see how things are organized.
    - Get inspiration from how other websites organize their information via [inspect element](../Basic%20Tools/Developer%20Tools.md)
    - Mess with the starter code provided in `sample.html` and `sample-styles.css`
    - Look out some online tutorials - a good place to start might be at [Interneting is Hard](https://www.internetingishard.com/)
    - Ask your front-end lead!
-   - You can open HTML files in your browser simply by double-clicking them.
-For greater convenience, you can also keep them open in your browser and refresh to see the latest changes applied!

 ## Helpful Tips: